-IMPORTANT: Fluoropolymers are moisture sensitive and require both dry surfaces and conditions to cure.
+IMPORTANT: Fluoropolymers (& E4115 epoxy) are moisture sensitive and require both dry surfaces and conditions to cure.

-- ✓ V790 will not bond to contaminated surfaces.
-(NOTE: Acid DOES NOT clean surfaces ONLY detergent will.) - ✓ May be applied only to concrete/plaster surfaces, previously painted, Marblesheen, Pebblecrete and Fibreglass. - ✓ Not usually suitable for Acrylic Surfaces (Spas) - ✓ Not suitable on Chlorinated Rubber or Acrylic painted surfaces. - ✓ Make sure not subject to hydrostatic water movement (seeping water from behind).
+✓ PAINTNFORGET (& E4115) will not bond to contaminated surfaces.
+(NOTE: Acid DOES NOT clean surfaces ONLY detergent will.)

+✓ May be applied only to concrete/plaster surfaces, previously painted, Marblesheen, Pebblecrete and Fibreglass.

+✓ Not usually suitable for Acrylic Surfaces (Spas)

+✓ Not suitable on Chlorinated Rubber or Acrylic painted surfaces.

+✓ Make sure not subject to hydrostatic water movement (seeping water from behind).
 Will blister.

+Some surfaces, such as plaster/render, Marblesheen/Pebblecrete may have drummy areas.
+(That is, areas where the surface has become detached from the underlying concrete.
+When tapped sounds hollow or drummy!
+Use a coin, screwdriver, old brick, stone, hammer, or broom handle to tap your way around the pool, mark "hollow" areas as you go).
+Remove anything bigger than about 40 - 50 mm across

-2.2.
-Pebblecrete Surfaces:
+2.2 Pebblecrete Surfaces: (Unpainted)